 Accepting and Dealing With Hormonal Changes

-The rational thing to do is accept that your body is changing.
-However, scientists don’t accept this and nor should you; your hormones don’t have to keep dropping.
+The rational thing to do is to accept that your body is changing.
+However, scientists don’t accept this and nor should you.
+Your hormones don’t have to keep dropping.

 Fortunately, exercise and eating healthily can reverse these drops in testosterone.
 You can even take a testosterone booster or get testosterone replacement therapy to help you restore your youthful vigor and vitality.

 Understanding the cause of the hormonal changes and believing that you can change them will help you to accept and deal with your hormonal imbalance.